woohoolabs/zen/README.md

 ### Types of injection

-Only constructor and property injection of objects are supported by Zen.
+Only constructor and property injection of objects and scalar types are supported by Zen.

 In order to use constructor injection, you have to declare the type of the parameters or add a `@param` PHPDoc tag for them.
 If a parameter has a default value then this value will be injected.
 Here is an example of a constructor with valid parameters: